 - referring a child if there are concerns about possible abuse, to 01452 426565, and acting as a focal point for staff to discuss concerns.
 Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form (MARF). - keeping written records of concerns about a child even if there is no need to make an immediate referral. - ensuring that all such records are kept confidentially and securely and are separate from pupil records, until the child's 25th birthday, and are copied on to the child's next school or college.
-Child protection records should be kept for 99 years, however there is currently and embargo on destroying any CP records. - ensuring that an indication of the existence of confidential written records are marked on the pupil records. - liaising with other agencies and professionals. - ensuring that either they or the staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents. - ensuring that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team. - organising child protection induction, and update training every 3 years, for all school staff. - providing, with the Headteacher, an annual report for the governing body, detailing any changes to the policy and procedures; training undertaken by the DCPO, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register (anonymised). - ensuring safeguarding is an agenda item at governing body meetings.
+Child protection records should be kept for 99 years, however there is currently and embargo on destroying any CP records. - ensuring that all such records are kept confidentially and securely and are separate from pupil records, and they are sent on to the child's next school or college. - ensuring that an indication of the existence of confidential written records are marked on the pupil day to day records. - liaising with other agencies and professionals. - ensuring that either they or the staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents. - ensuring that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team. - organising child protection induction, and update training every 3 years, for all school staff.

+- providing, with the Headteacher, an annual report for the governing body, detailing any changes to the policy and procedures; training undertaken by the DCPO, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register (anonymised). - ensuring safeguarding is an agenda item at governing body meetings. - being aware of the lessons learnt from Serious Case Reviews (SCR) and using this information to inform school practise.